What am I covered for?

 Keep in mind, while most things are covered, some things are not, so you should definitely check out that website before you pay for something that you can't be reimbursed for.

-For the full list of what you're covered for, check out our booklet for the breakdown.
+For the full list of what you're covered for, check out the booklet for details.

 Am I covered for massage / chiropractic?